DerwenAI/strwythura/README.md

   * _context engineering_
   * _human-in-the-loop_

-This illustrates a reference implementation for _entity-resolved retrieval-augmented generation_ (ER-RAG).
+Overall, this illustrates a reference implementation for _entity-resolved retrieval-augmented generation_ (ER-RAG).
 </details>